rohitramu/kpm/README.md

 ```

 ## helpers/
 Helper templates (a.k.a. "named templates" or "partial templates") allow the definition of templates which are useful in other templates in the package.
-If you find yourself copying any pasting parts of templates, defining helper templates will allow you to simplify your templates and reduce the likelihood of copy-paste errors.
+If you find yourself copying and pasting parts of templates, defining helper templates will allow you to simplify your templates and reduce the likelihood of copy-paste errors.

 Helper templates can be inserted by using either the [`template` action or the `include` function](#include).